-In 1871 silver was discovered at Yerranderie, which became a rich silver field, with Yerranderie Silver Mine opening in 1887.
+Silver had been discovered at Yerranderie in 1871, which became a rich silver field, with Yerranderie Silver Mine opening in 1887.
 By 1899 a road had been built from Camden across the Burragorang Valley which was used to bring silver ore from Yerranderie and, from the 1930s, coal from the Burragorang Valley mines.